-Amidst my contemplation of the past I realized, I’m keto now.
+Amidst this contemplation I realized that I eat keto now.
 Even if I went to Japan tomorrow I wouldn’t buy any Royce’.
 I allowed myself a brief moment of sadness.
 To shed a small tear, for the sweet memories of nama chocolate.
 Done.
 I can ketofy this!
 Sugar-free chocolate = fat bomb 🤯

 If you have a box of Royce’ nama on hand, and wouldn’t mind doing me a favor, let me know in the comments how big is the chocolate bar square?
 Thank you.

-Matcha, or Maccha as 抹茶is romanized in the Royce’ nama chocolate box is Japanese for ground tea.
-Matcha is a very finely powdered version of green tea that is grown under shade.
+Matcha, or Maccha as 抹茶 is romanized in the Royce’ matcha chocolate box is Japanese for ground tea.
+The Japanese matcha is a very finely powdered version of green tea that is grown under shade.
 Green tea flavored chocolate may sound strange at first, but allow me to dispel this prejudice.

 The bittersweet and fresh leafy flavor of matcha tea is widely used in Japanese confectionery, making heavenly, and let’s choose to believe, healthier green versions of ice-cream, lattes, cakes, mochi, cookies and, of course, chocolates.
 Have you seen matcha KitKat?
 The subtle hint of bitterness of matcha green tea pairs wonderfully with white chocolate.

 Royce’ nama chocolates are deliciously boozy.
 Their unique taste is heavily influenced by liquor.
 Unless you specifically go for the alcohol free version, which I never tasted – and don’t intend to 😜 – all of Royce’ nama will have some booze in it.

 According to the ingredients list, this matcha Royce’ chocolate is flavored with cherry brandy.
 I couldn’t find any, so I just put a grape brandy: Courvousier cognac.
-I didn’t notice any difference.
+I didn’t notice much difference.
 So you are probably safe using whatever brandy or schnapps, as long as it tastes good by itself.

 Before doing anything else, if you don’t have a proper chocolate mold, select an appropriate container to pour the ganache chocolate in, and line it with wax paper.
 All my square pots have rounded edges, so I decided to improvise a chocolate mold by forming a square shape out of cardboard strips, and folding wax paper around it.

 This recipe makes enough chocolate for a 11.5 x 11.5 cm square shape, but you can increase the amount if you want to make it bigger.
 I don’t blame you.

-Chop the room temperature sugar-free white chocolate into very small pieces, slicing it as finely as possible.
+Chop the chocolate into very small pieces, slicing it as finely as possible.
 It’s easier with a serrated knife.
 The smaller the chocolate pieces are, the faster they will melt.
 Skip this if using chocolate chips, of course.

-From the total amount of cream, take one tablespoon and mix it with the matcha powder until it forms a smooth, thick paste.
+Take one tablespoon of cream and mix it with the matcha powder until it forms a smooth, thick paste.
 Reserve.